ddrrnn123/miniproject/README.md

 (3)src/visualizers/widgets/Demo/DemoWidget.js

 (1) Get the information from the metamodel example and check the classification.
 Send all the information to simulator through messages.\
-(2) Create bottons to display the classification and refresh the simulor; Receive the messages and organize the information.\
+(2) Create bottons to display the classification and refresh the simulator; Receive the messages and organize the information.\
 (3) Design the interaction and draw the network.

 ## Installation